Human skin color: MC1R

 The melanocortin 1 receptor (MC1R) gene is primarily responsible for determining whether pheomelanin and eumelanin are produced in the human body.
 Research shows at least 10 differences in MC1R between African and chimpanzee samples and that the gene has probably undergone a strong positive selection (a selective sweep) in early Hominins around 1.2 million years ago.
 This is consistent with positive selection for the high-eumelanin phenotype seen in Africa and other environments with high UV exposure.

 Light skin

 For the most part, the evolution of light skin has followed different genetic paths in European and East Asian populations.
-Two genes, however, KITLG and ASIP, have mutations associated with lighter skin that have high frequencies in both European and East Asian populations.
-They are thought to have originated after humans spread out of Africa but before the divergence of the European and Asian lineages around 30,000 years ago.
-Two subsequent genome-wide association studies found no significant correlation between these genes and skin color, and suggest that the earlier findings may have been the result of incorrect correction methods and small panel sizes, or that the genes have an effect too small to be detected by the larger studies.